Tamara W. Ashford: Biography

-Ashford received an Bachelor of Arts from Duke University, a Juris Doctor from Vanderbilt University Law School and a Master of Laws from University of Miami School of Law.
+Ashford received a Bachelor of Arts from Duke University, a Juris Doctor from Vanderbilt University Law School and a Master of Laws from University of Miami School of Law.
 She began her legal career as a law clerk to Judge John C. Martin of the North Carolina Court of Appeals.
 From 1997 to 2001, she served as an attorney with the Appellate Section of the Tax Division at the United States Department of Justice.
 From 2001 to 2004, she served as a senior associate at the law firm of Miller & Chevalier in Washington, D.C.
 From 2004 to 2007, she served as Assistant to the Commissioner of Internal Revenue.
 From 2008 to 2011, she served as a member of the Tax Controversy and Litigation Group at the law firm of Dewey & LeBoeuf LLP in Washington D.C.
 From 2011 to 2014, she served as the Deputy Assistant Attorney General for Appellate and Review in the Tax Division at the United States Department of Justice.

 From June 16, 2014, to December 2014 she served as the Acting Assistant Attorney General for the Tax Division of the Department of Justice.